We've all had the experience of burning something in our home or having a fire break out!

 This is a wonderful odor absorbent.
 Put it in bowls and scatter it around the afflicted region.
 The foul odor will fade with time.
 Activated charcoal's odor-neutralizing properties can last for months.
-Loose grains of activated charcoal can be re-activated if necessary by heating for one hour at low heat (300 degrees F.
+Loose grains of activated charcoal can be re-activated if necessary by heating for one hour at low heat (300 degrees F.)

-In workplace or dormitory kitchens, look for indications of burnt popcorn in the microwave or the garbage.
+In a workplace or dormitory kitchen, look for indications of burnt popcorn in the microwave or the garbage.
 In a microwave-safe dish, combine equal parts white vinegar and water (approximately a cup of each).
 Microwave the bowl for about 3 minutes, using the same steaming technique as with the lemon water.

 Toast that has been charred can be remedied by doing the following: Throughout your home, place bowls of activated charcoal to absorb the odor.
-Alternatively, place bowls of kitten litter, baking soda, or coffee grinds on the counter to absorb any remaining odors
+Alternatively, place bowls of kitten litter, baking soda, or coffee grind on the counter to absorb any remaining odors

 Food that has a sweet smell can be removed by doing the following: First and foremost, separate the milk with a fresh, clean utensil.
 After that, cook 2 cinnamon sticks (1 inch long) in desi ghee, then pour this combination into milk.
 The smell of burnt milk will be entirely eliminated from the milk as a result of this procedure.

 Cut up a couple of potatoes and toss them in with the dish.
-Simmer for 45 minutes on a low to medium heat.
+Simmer for 45 minutes on low to medium heat.
 The potatoes will absorb the flavors and aromas, masking the charred flavor.

 The charred aroma of stew